 The conflict between crown and parliament did not end with the petition of right.
 In 1640 the Law to dissolve the Star Chamber, also known as '1640 Habeas Corpus act', was passed and effectively took judicial power out of the King's hands.
 The moves by Charles I ultimately led to the English Civil War, the Commonwealth and the Restoration.
 Under king Charles II the Habeas Corpus act came into force in 1679.
 His successor James II made another attempt to supersede parliament and in reaction the population dismissed him with the help of William III.

 King William III thoroughly understood and probably even intended that his powers would be limited.
 The declaration of rights and the Bill of Rights were mainly presented as once again listing the constitutional relations in the kingdom.
 They were followed by the Act of Settlement.
 All this was presented as a restoration of the rights of parliament and free Englishmen, but in fact established parliamentary sovereignty.

-Lawmaking, executive and judicial powers
+3 Separation of lawmaking, executive and judicial powers

 3.1 Modern separation of powers

 The essence of any modern constitution, like the English constitution is that lawmaking, executive and judicial powers are rather separated.
 Roughly put; Laws are made by parliament (House of Commons and House of Lords).
 Laws are executed by the government (king + secretaries).
 In individual cases the proper execution of the law is checked by the judiciary.
 In the theory of the separation of powers the budget law it the biggest law of them all.
 E.g. parliament allows a budget for war, the government spent the money by paying soldiers etc.